pulumi/pulumi-self-hosted-installers/aks-hosted/README.md

 1. `pulumi stack init {stackName1}` - see note above about NO NUMBERS in stack name
 1. `pulumi config set azure-native:location {azure region}`
 1. `pulumi config set networkCidr 10.2.0.0/16` - this should be set to what you want your VNet cidr block to be
-1. **Note** if you elect to provide an existing Azure VirtualNetwork, instead of `networkCidr` you'll be required to provide the following:`pulumi config set virtualNetworkId /subscriptions/0282681f-7a9e-424b-80b2-96babd57a8a1/resourceGroups/someRG/providers/Microsoft.Network/virtualNetworks/some-vnet`
+1. **Note** if you elect to provide an existing Azure VirtualNetwork, instead of `networkCidr` you'll be required to provide the following:`pulumi config set virtualNetworkName someVnet && pulumi config set virtualNetworkResourceGroup vnetResourceGroup`
-1. `pulumi config set virtualNetworkResourceGroup someRG` (the resource groupname from the existing vnet)
 1. `pulumi config set subnetCidr 10.2.1.0/24` - this should be set to what you want your subnet cidr block to be
+1. `pulumi config set dbSubnetCidr 10.2.2.0/24` - this should be set to what you want your DB subnet cidr block to be
 1. `az login` (to avoid the following error: Could not create service principal: graphrbac.ServicePrincipalsClient#Create: Failure)
 1. `pulumi up`
 1. `cd ../02-kubernetes`